Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 To achieve this, the energy-product section has engaged our expertise as data analysts to leverage data collected from each site that is eligible for BAR SE-104 certificate delivery.
 The mission aims to generate Python code that will automatically create a report for each site based on the elements required to obtain the Energy Savings Certificate.

-In order to achieve this the energy product section has engaged our expertise as data analysts to leverage data collected during the expertise.
-The analysis aims to provide a deeper understanding of sales performance across product types and customer segments, and to support impactful decision-making for strategy development.
-In order the ecology product team have engaged our expertise as data analysts to leverage data collected from each site that are/is eligible to BAR SE-104 CEE delivery.
-The mission aims to generate a Python code that will automatically create a report for each site based on elements required to obtain the CEE - accelerate transition and accomplish objectives dressed by the government in terms of TWhcumac
+accelerate transition and accomplish objectives dressed by the government in terms of TWhcumac